dev-build-deploy/jira-version-me/README.md

 Usage: jira-version-me assign [options]

 Options:
-  -v, --version <version>   The version to assign tickets to -t, --ticket <ticket...>  List of JIRA tickets to assign to the specified version -h, --help                display help for command
+  -c, --component <component>  The component to update -v, --version <version>      The version to assign tickets to -t, --ticket <ticket...>     List of JIRA tickets to assign to the specified version -h, --help                   display help for command
 ```

 ## Contributing